While I was at it, I checked whether she was here too.

 [

 "...Mr.
-Jayden," Mona said, expression neutral, "I'm not one to judge personal preferences.
-But you should give up."
+Jayden," Mona said with a neutral expression, "I am not one to judge personal preferences, but you should give up."

 "N-No, I—"

-"Give up, man," I cut in, dragging him down with me.
-"I know you practiced hard for it, but it's useless.
+"Give it up, man," I cut in, dragging him down further.
+"I know you trained hard for it, but it's useless.
 Have you seen the girls in this academy?"

 "Edward, you…!"

 "Enough," Mona finally said, raising her voice.
-"We'll never finish at this rate."
+"At this rate, we will never finish."

-"On the reason behind my laugh," I said.
+"On the reason behind my laugh," I said helpfully.

 "Edward!
 I will beat you—"